-Statistics Canada is scheduled to publish the monthly jobs report for March later this Thursday at 12:30 GMT.
-According to the consensus estimates, the Canadian economy is expected to have lost 350K jobs during the reported month.
-Meanwhile, the unemployment rate is expected to have jumped to 7.2% from 5.6% recorded in the previous month.
+Statistics Canada is scheduled to publish the monthly jobs report for November later this Friday at 13:30 GMT.
+The Canadian economy is expected to have added 35,000 jobs during the reported month, up from 31,200 reported in October.
+The unemployment rate is seen ticking lower to 6.6% from 6.7% previous.

 How could the data affect USD/CAD?

 Ahead of the key release, the prevalent US dollar bullish sentiment pushed the USD/CAD pair to the highest level since September 21.
 However, a strong follow-through recovery in crude oil prices acted as a tailwind for the commodity-linked loonie and capped gains for the major.

 Meanwhile, the data is likely to be overshadowed by the simultaneous release of the US monthly jobs report (NFP), suggesting that any immediate market reaction is more likely to be short-lived.
 Nevertheless, any significant divergence from the expected readings would influence the Canadian dollar and infuse some volatility around the major.